perryp82/osTicket-Ticket-Lifecycle-Examples/README.md

 <h2>Conclusion</h2>

 By following these steps, you have successfully demonstrated the lifecycle of a ticket from intake to resolution within osTicket.
 This lab highlights the importance of ticket properties, proper assignment, and resolution processes in a help desk environment.
-The completed steps should provide a strong foundation for managing real-world help desk scenarios.